Exploring the sci-fi sleeper hit that transformed Arnold Schwarzenegger into a global megastar

 Terminator 2 was a truly inspired sequel; arguably the most cherished action movie experience of my young life, one that only gets better with age.
 Its predecessor is a very different animal, a bleak, dystopian nightmare which triumphs as an exercise in visceral terror; a science fiction story that somehow manages to put the majority of horror movies to shame.
 It doesn’t fool around with tedious exposition or weigh us down with intolerable chunks of backstory.
 It throws us into direct traffic, delights in our breathlessness as two opposing forces careen towards a fated and potentially fateful destination.
 As an exercise in thrills and spills terror, it is pure brilliance, a fiendishly simple concept flawlessly executed.
 It’s also an important movie, one that forged superstars and shaped careers, leaving an indelible mark on modern sci-fi cinema that continues to inspire to this very day.
-For audiences, it remains a spellbinding explosion of pure entertainment, one dipped in the speculative nuances of a very possible future, and you know you’ll be back, time and time again, repeating history, with one roving eye on a Terminator-shaped future.
+For audiences, it remains a spellbinding explosion of pure entertainment, one dipped in the speculative nuances of a very possible reality, and you know you’ll be back, time and time again, repeating history, with one roving eye on a Terminator-shaped future.